Course offerings

 Lifeguard Training

-A loan textbook and pocket mask will be given at first class meeting.
-If you would like to read the text prior to the first day of class, click here to view the Lifeguarding participant manual online.
+A pocket mask will be given at first class meeting.
+If you would like to read the text prior to the first day of class, click here for instructions on how to download the Lifeguarding participant manual online.

 Prerequisites: